OpenGammaProject/Gamma-Spectrum-Database/collections/_pages/overview.md

 classes: wide

-excerpt: "The complete list of all radioisotopes currently in the database sorted alphabetically by the element name."
+excerpt: 'The complete list of all radioisotopes currently in the database sorted alphabetically by the element name.'

 sidebar:
-  nav: "isotopes"
+  nav: 'isotopes'
 ---